 Gerard shook his head.
 “But if we fake her death, perhaps we can hide her well enough—”

-“Why are you so convinced that her fate at the academy is to fail?”
+“Why are you so convinced that her fate at the Academy is to fail?”
 Marlena asked, sounding every bit the noblewoman she was.
 Unlike him, she had been born and raised into nobility, and she wielded that imperiousness like a weapon.
 “Do you think she doesn’t know how little you believe in her?
 If we don’t have faith in her, Gerard, who will?”

 “Marlena, love,” Gerard sighed again and extended a hand to her.
 This time, her posture crumbled, and her iron mask with it.
 He cracked a weak smile.
 “Come,” he pleaded.
 “I can feel your anxiety from here.”

 She went to him without hesitation, crossing the threshold of his study like she had a thousand times before.
-She moved around the ornate leather furniture without having to look, her bare feet as quiet on the mahogany floors as they were on the oriental rug.
+She moved around the ornate leather furniture without having to look, her bare feet as quiet on the mahogany floors as they were on the woven rug.

 When she was within arm’s reach of the desk, Gerard pulled her in by the waist.
-Marlena softened as he encouraged her to settle sideways over his lap, her cheek nestling against his shoulder.
-He could feel the restless jitters she had been masking before.
+Marlena softened as he encouraged her to settle sideways over his lap.
+He could feel the restless jitters she had been masking.

 She didn’t try to pretend she wasn’t anxious, not with him.
-She leaned into his embrace, folding into him.
-Her eyes fluttered shut.

-“I know, darling,” he murmured, dropping the envelope onto the desk in favor of stroking Marlena’s hair.
+“I know, darling,” he murmured, stroking Marlena’s hair.
 “I know.”

-He knew that she was talking to herself just as much as she was to him, trying to strengthen her own conviction—because Marlena was every bit as unwilling a participant in their dilemma as he was, even if she wore it differently.
+Marlena was every bit as unwilling a participant in their dilemma as he was, even if she wore it differently.

 “She is fully capable,” she said, in a soft whisper.
 “She can do it.”

 Gerard didn’t voice his doubts, kissing his wife’s hair instead.
+“I know.”

-Comments (2)
+Comments (8)

 See all